balopez83/One-Mix-3-Hackintosh/README.md

 6. Download entire github as zip file (this will ensure all files are saved in the proper format)
 7. Using your macOS install disk creation program create an install disk on either your USB or MicroSD (Make a sandwich, this will take some time)
 8. Once finished mount the EFI partition of the USB/SDcard drive, copy the EFI folder from this repository to the "EFI" partition
 9. OPTIONAL TASK: using the "Clover" installer update to the most current version.
+You must install the NVME driver from the Clover installer if you wish to install to the internal NVME SSD as the driver is not included in EFI versions 1 & 2.
+If you are installing to a USB stick or SSD or if you are installing to a secondary non NVME SSD installed to the secondary slot then this is not required.
+(I plan to include the NVME driver in my next EFI upload)
 10. Make a backup/duplicate of 'config.plist' (you will need the backup later, plus its just a good idea anyway when you change anything in this file), open the original `config.plist` with Clover Configurator and click on 'Graphics', uncheck 'Inject Intel' and change 'ig-platform-id' to 0x12345678
 11. Save and close 'config.plist'
 12. Assuming you are leaving Windows installed and you will be dual-booting, shrink your windows partition and create a new one for your macOS install (I recommend using part or all of the 100GB 'data' drive that is already created from the factory).
 Personally I added a second SSD in the vacant slot and installed macOS there. (if unsure there are guides on Google)